-- The type of any object you use in your program must be declared somewhere.
+- We are working with a strongly typed language: the type of any object you use in your program must be declared somewhere.

 - Where can such declarations appear in a program?

-- in feature declarations
+- > in feature declarations

 - formal argument types

 - return type for queries

 - > in the local clauses of routines